harzulu/CineSwipe/README.md

 ## Download the Expo Go app

 Currently the only way to use this project on mobile is through the Expo Go app with a live instance of the project going on your machine.
-Download the <a href="https://apps.apple.com/us/app/expo-go/id982107779">Expo Go app here</a>
+Download the <a href="https://apps.apple.com/us/app/expo-go/id982107779">Expo Go app here (iOS)</a>

 ### Run the project: